 Trusted by thousands of law firms, corporations, universities, publishers, and government agencies.

-See why 98% of our biggest customers renew.
+See why over 90% of our biggest customers renew.

 “I love WordRake.
 It is by far the most sophisticated style editor out there, especially for legal briefs and other documents that are already good, but need tightening.
 A major improvement over MS editing functions, and no competitor even comes close.”